cilium/cilium/Documentation/gettingstarted/k8s-install-gke.rst

 * Reconfigure kubelet to run in CNI mode
 * Mount the BPF filesystem

-You might also want to pass the ``--set global.restartPods`` switch to the ``helm`` command above.
-This will restart existing pods when initializing the node to force all pods to be managed by Cilium.
+The ``--set global.restartPods`` switch in the ``helm`` command above restarts existing pods when initializing the node.
+This will ensure all pods are managed by Cilium.

-.. include:: k8s-install-restart-pods.rst
 .. include:: k8s-install-validate.rst
 .. include:: hubble-install.rst
 .. include:: getting-started-next-steps.rst